fdbrazier/GitHub-101-All-things-GitHub-for-a-Beginner/README.md

 # GitHub-101-All-things-GitHub-for-a-Beginner
-Learning the basics of GitHub and applying what I learn as a novice.
+Learning the Basics of GitHub and Applying What I Learn as a Novice